Last updated 7/30/19.

 For bonus points, list your accomplishments in the same units as your paycheck: dollars.
-Unless, of course, I can pay you in Instagram followers.
+Unless, of course, you want paid in Instagram followers.

 Tell a Story

 Telling a story in as few words as possible is hard.
 (I should know.
 This article is 2500 words.)
 But humans respond best to stories.